httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 ## Making Certificates Available {#cert-available}

-When both peers have advertised support for HTTP-layer certificates in a given direction as in {{settings-usage}}, the indicated endpoint can supply additional certificates into the connection at any time.
+When both peers have advertised support for HTTP-layer server certificates as in {{settings-usage}}, the server can supply additional certificates into the connection at any time.
 That is, if both endpoints have sent `SETTINGS_HTTP_SERVER_CERT_AUTH` and validated the value received from the peer, the server may send certificates spontaneously, at any time, as described by the `Spontaneous Server Authentication` message sequence in {{Section 3 of EXPORTED-AUTH}}.

 This does mean that if a server knows it supports secondary certificate authentication, and it receives `SETTINGS_HTTP_SERVER_CERT_AUTH` from the